studiohyperdrive/ngx-tools/projects/table/README.md

 	public headerTemplate: TemplateRef<any>;

 	/**
-	 * A template for the header of the cell
+	 * A template for the content of the cell itself
 	 */
 	@ViewChild('cellTmpl', { static: false })
 	public cellTemplate: TemplateRef<any>;